 If you're not used to partying all night, then be sure to pace yourself.
 The Spanish don't drink excessively, and you rarely see them staggering around in a drunken stupor.
 Remember also, that spirit measures are much larger (double of triple) than they are in the UK.

 The Madrid Club scene supplies music for every taste.
 The largest, flashiest venues tend to specialise in dance music and there are some excellent DJs playing.
 There's also a big gay community in Madrid, and consequently there are clubs to cater for this market as well.

 The Spanish are well known for their style, and they always dress for the time of year.
 If it's cold outside, then they will cover up with winter coats.
 Once inside a dance club, you will see more scantily clad party-goers, but you'll never see anyone shivering in the street in a mini-skirt and tiny t-shirt during the winter months.
 There aren't too many dress code rules for entering clubs however, and my advice would be to look smart and steer away from trainers for the bigger clubs.

 We've been out dancing the night away in several of Madrid's most popular venues, and have put together a list of good clubs.
 There's also links to their web pages where available, so that you can check up to date entry prices and themed nights.

 Metro: Sol (Red Line, L2) Plus 2 minutes walk

-This is a stunning club, still decorated as a lavish 16th century palace, complete with sweeping marble staircase.
+This is a stunning club, still decorated as a lavish 16th century palace and sweeping marble staircase.
 There are several rooms to explore inside, including two dance floors with different music.
 There's a mix of Spanish pop, dance, R&B and other commercial sounds.
-The only problem you'll have is decided which dance floor you want to be on!
+The only problem you'll have is decided which dance floor you want to be on.

 On Thursday nights the Palacio Gaviria has special nights for foreigners.
-It's a great way to meet new people.
+It's a good way to meet new people.

 Street: Calle Arenal, 11